KS1 Christmas challenge winner

 During each week, children in KS2 will have time for DERIC (Drop Everything Read in Class).
 They may read individually, or to a partner, or read and recommend books to each other.

 At High Ercall we use the following phonics and reading schemes:

 • Pearson – Phonics Bug

 • Project X for our more confident readers who are reading phase 6 and beyond.

-We have also purchased Phonics bug as an online resource.
-Your child should have the username and password in their reading diary.
+Phonics bug is also an online resource.
+Each child in Key Stage 1, and some in Key Stage 2, will have the username and password in their reading diary.
 For further information on this resource, look on the 'Phonics' page.
 Books are allocated online which match the taught phonics.
+A parent workshop was held in September 2022 - and the associated PowerPoint is on the phonics page.